jesutomorak/msc-hvac-rl-control/README.md

 This study uses a simplified simulated room environment rather than a calibrated real-building HVAC installation.
 Results therefore describe the simulation and parameter settings used in the thesis.

-The variable called `energy_consumption` in the RL-versus-PID scripts represents the calculation used in the original experiment.
+The variable called `energy_consumption` in the RL-versus-PID scripts represents an internal control-effort proxy rather than measured electrical energy in kWh.
 It should be interpreted as an internal control-effort proxy rather than measured energy in kWh.

 ## Author